Our ambition for the Oxford Street District

 In accordance with the council’s constitution, the accompanying papers for that meeting are now available to view and the press release is available here.

 The Council want to hear from everyone who has an interest in the success of the Oxford Street District to participate in the public consultation which started on 6th November and lasts for six weeks until 16th December, particularly those who live, do business in, work in or visit the district regularly.
 There are many different opportunities and ways to share your views with the team.

-The public consultation is scheduled to run from 6th November for six weeks until 16th December.
-Once the consultation is closed, the team will look at every response received and then bring forward a strategy for the Council’s Cabinet to consider at a meeting in early 2019.
+The public consultation ran from 6th November for six weeks until 16th December.
+Once the consultation closed, the team looked at every response received and will then bring forward a strategy for the Council’s Cabinet to consider at a meeting in early 2019.